Refinancing rental property

 Despite the many reasons one may have for refinancing rental property assets, it’s not without its own caveats.
 To be perfectly clear, rental property refinancing does coincide with an inherent degree of risk.
 Therefore, it’s critical for investors to not only comprehend their purpose for refinancing, but to also weigh the risks versus the rewards.
 Done correctly, and for the right reasons, refinancing a rental property can be a great move.
-Learn more about why investors may want to refinance a rental property in their own portfolio, here.

 Now is a great time to consider refinancing a rental property.
 A lot has changed in a relatively short period of time.
 Those who bought before the recession hit, in particular, will most likely find today’s rates much lower than at the time of their initial purchase.
 In fact, the finance industry is leaning heavily in favor of borrowers and refinancers at the moment.
 While interest rates are, in fact, on the rise, they are still historically low.
 Today’s rates look a lot better than they did a few decades ago.
 Meanwhile, rates will continue to rise as the economy strengthens.
 It is safe to say that the sooner you choose to refinance, the better.

 What are the benefits of refinancing rental property assets?

 There are countless reasons to refinance investment property, but the best reason always is going to be the one that furthers your exit strategy.
 With that said, any of the following benefits represent a good reason for refinancing rental property:

 Refinancing rental property assets may allow some investors to switch from a variable interest rate to a fixed rate.

 Refinancing a rental property at the right time could easily lower the amount investors owe in interest over the life of the loan.

 In lowering the amount investors owe over the life of a loan, they also will be able to lower monthly obligations.

 Refinancing a rental home may help investors change the length of the loan they're committed to.